nihole/ACY/README.md

       (To avoid data leaking, you can use variables that should be defined in Postman )

-8. Import postman collection into postman
+8. Import postman collection into postman.

-9. Run collection - your ACI will be configured
+9. Run collection - your ACI will be configured.